C Drive Full, D Drive Empty [Safe & Quick Solutions]

 Option 1.
 Use Qiling Disk Cleaner

-This powerful tool can help users solve the yellow triangle warning on the C drive.
+This tool can help users solve the yellow triangle warning on the C drive by identifying and fixing issues with disk space, disk errors, and other system problems.

 Option 2.
 Run Disk Clean on C Drive

-Beyond Qiling Disk Master, Windows has a Disk Clean tool to check available space and clean junk files on your hard drive.
-However, it's a bit difficult to apply since it needs to be activated via File Explorer and requires more time and effort.
-Here is the complete
+Beyond Qiling Disk Master, Windows also has a Disk Cleanup tool that can check available space and clean junk files on your hard drive.
+However, it can be a bit more complicated to use as it requires activation via File Explorer and more time and effort.

 Step 1.
 Press "Windows + R" to enter File Explorer on Windows.